sangam009/blogging/README.md

-# Amazing Products
+# Entroopy

-Bulk SMS is a product of Amazing Products.
-From Bulk SMS you can instantly reach your customer with ease and convey your message and get their feedback.
+Platfom to find get information about various feilds and blogs where you can interact and share your version of opinion.

-Types of Messages:
+#Areas of information:-
+  - Stock market
-  - Promotional Messages
+  - Entertainment
-  - Transactional Messages
+  - News
+  etc

 # Features!

-  - You can instantly send transactional Message to both DND and Non-DND Users
-  - You can send promotional Message to Non-DND Users only between 9am to 9pm
-  - You can send schedule promotional Message for a later date
-  - You can download your order Summary
+  - You can do Blogging with your own account
+  - you can share the information with other
-  - You can check delivery reports
+  - you can ask for information
-  - You can send MultiMedia Messages and so much more ....

-You can also:
-  - Import and save contacts from your phone, Google Contacts
-  - Drag and drop Excel file to import contacts
-  - Export documents (Contacts, Delivery Report, Balancesheet) to Excel and PDF

 ### Tech